kuronek1/petProject/README.md

-# This project be created for connect open Api
+### This project was created to connect the open source Api